 - 1 large can of flaky biscuits

-Remove chicken skin and debone, shredding meat; set aside.
-Add the chicken carcass to a stockpot, pour the chicken broth on top and add the celery, onion, carrots, if using.
+If using a rotisserie chicken, remove skin and debone, shredding meat; set aside.
+Add the chicken carcass to a stockpot, pour the chicken broth on top and add the celery and onion.
 Add the chicken base, pepper, rosemary and thyme; bring to a boil.
 Reduce heat to medium and simmer 20 minutes while you prepare the biscuit dumplings.
 Fish out the bones and discard them.
 Stir in the cream of chicken soup until well blended, make a slurry with one tablespoon of milk and cornstarch if you prefer a thicker broth; stir in.

 Add the reserved chicken to the broth and stir until heated through.
 The broth should be bubbling but not boiling.
 Add the strips of biscuit dough to the broth, gently pressing them into the broth to coat.
 Cover and low simmer for about 10 minutes.
 Uncover, taste and adjust seasonings as needed.
 Serve immediately.

 Cook's Notes: Rotisserie chickens have gotten very salty to me, so keep that in mind before adding other products that contain sodium.
 Taste the chicken first and make appropriate adjustments (i.e., lower sodium products) to avoid your dish being over salted.
 I like to add vegetables to this dish occasionally, adding 1 carrot, peeled and sliced into rounds in with the rotisserie carcass, and 1/2 can of Le Seuer early peas, drained, and added at the end, to warm through, just before serving.